Trademark Registration in New Zealand. Register your trademark name, slogan, or logo today

 Trademark Registration in New Zealand

-A trademark is a unique symbol, logo, letter or alphabet that is designed by individual or a company for their branding in the market and worldwide.
-It can be a product or services, as per the international classification system there are 45 classes of trademark which are divided into good and services.
-In New Zealand trademark registration system there are exclusive rights to use the trademark throughout the New Zealand to advertise goods and services and uses ® symbol with the trade mark.
-This is legal protection for all the brand who want to register their trademarks.
+A trademark is a unique symbol, logo, letter, or alphabet that is designed by an individual or a company for its branding in the market and worldwide.
+It can be a product or services, as per the international classification system there are 45 classes of the trademark which are divided into good and services.
+In the New Zealand trademark registration system there are exclusive rights to use the trademark throughout New Zealand to advertise goods and services and uses the ® symbol with the trademark.
+This is legal protection for all the brands who want to register their trademarks.

 Requirements for trademark registration in New Zealand: